Lake Nyos

 A pocket of magma lies beneath the lake and leaks carbon dioxide (CO_{2}) into the water, changing it into carbonic acid.
 Nyos is one of only three lakes known to be saturated with carbon dioxide in this way, and therefore prone to limnic eruptions (the others being Lake Monoun, also in Cameroon, and Lake Kivu in the Democratic Republic of Congo and Rwanda).

 In 1986, possibly as the result of a landslide, Lake Nyos suddenly emitted a large cloud of CO_{2}, which suffocated 1,746 people and 3,500 livestock in nearby towns and villages, the most notable one being Chah, which was abandoned after the incident.
+The limnic eruption not only devastated human and livestock populations but also had a profound impact on the diverse aquatic life, including tilapia, crabs, snails, and frogs, leading to a significant loss of biodiversity in and around the lake.

 Though not completely unprecedented, it was the first known large-scale asphyxiation caused by a natural event.
 To prevent a recurrence, a degassing tube that siphons water from the bottom layers to the top, allowing the carbon dioxide to leak in safe quantities, was installed in 2001.
 Two additional tubes were installed in 2011.

 Today, the lake also poses a threat because its natural wall is weakening.
 A geological tremor could cause this natural levee to give way, allowing water to rush into downstream villages all the way into Nigeria and allowing large amounts of carbon dioxide to escape.